dpwiese/personal-website/content/posts/makefile-checklists.md

 As I put together a simple `makefile`, I started to formulate some additional constraints that I wanted to respect.
 First, I wanted to keep my existing project directory and naming structure as shown below, and make Make work with that structure, rather than adopt a directory structure that might be better suited to how Make might normally be used.
-I wanted the addition of new aircraft checklists to be as straightforward as possible, and simply be able to run `make all` to generate the new checklist, without any changes to the `makefile`.
+Second, I wanted the addition of new aircraft checklists to be as straightforward as possible, and simply be able to run `make all` to generate the new checklist, without any changes to the `makefile`.

 <img src="/img/posts/makefile-checklists/directories.png" width="260" style="border-style:solid;border-width:1px"/>